-- (i) The Company had no Property, Plant and Equipment during the year end.
-Therefore, the reporting requirements of paragraph 3(i) of the Order is not applicable. - (ii) The Company had no inventory during and at the year end.
-Therefore, the reporting requirements of paragraph 3(ii) of the Order is not applicable. - (iii) The Company has not made investments in, provided any guarantee or security or granted any loans or advances in the nature of loans, secured or unsecured, to companies, firms, Limited Liability Partnerships or any other parties.
-Therefore, the reporting requirements of paragraph 3(iii) of the Order are not applicable. - (iv) The Company has not given loans, made investments or provided guarantees or security, attracting provisions of section 185 and 186 of the Act.
-Hence the reporting requirements of paragraph 3(iv) of the Order are not applicable. - (v) The Company has not accepted deposits within the meaning of Sections 73 to 76 of the Act and the rules framed thereunder.
-Accordingly, paragraph 3(v) of the Order is not applicable. - (vi) We have broadly reviewed the cost records maintained by the Company pursuant to the Rules in force made by the Central Government under sub-section (1) of Section 148 of the Companies Act, 2013, and are of the opinion that, prima facie, the prescribed cost records have been made and maintained.
-We have, however, not made a detailed examination of the cost records with a view to determine whether they are accurate or complete. - (vii) (a) According to the information and explanations given to us and the records of the Company examined by us, the Company has generally been regular in depositing undisputed statutory dues including Goods and Services Tax, provident fund, employees' state insurance, income-tax, sales-tax, service tax, duty of customs, duty of excise, value added tax, cess and any other statutory dues to the appropriate authorities. - (b)According to the information and explanation given to us, no undisputed amounts payable in respect of provident fund, income tax, sales tax, service tax, value added tax, cess and other material statutory dues were in arrears as at March 31, 2022 for a period more than six months from the date they became payable.
+- ii) In our opinion, and according to the information and explanations given to us, the company has sub-contracted the entire construction / operation related activities and therefore does not carry any inventories.
+Hence, the reporting requirements under clause (ii) of paragraph 3 of the order are not applicable. - iii) In our opinion and according to the information and explanation given to us, the company has not granted any loans, secured or unsecured to companies, firms, Limited Liability Partnership or other parties covered in the register maintained under section 189 of the Companies Act 2013.
+Accordingly, the reporting requirements under sub-clause (a), (b) and (c) of Clause (iii) of paragraph 3 of the order are not applicable. - iv) In our opinion and according to the information and explanations given to us, there are no loans, investments, guarantees and securities granted in respect of which provisions of section 185 and 186 of the Act are applicable and hence the reporting requirements under clause (iv) of paragraph 3 of the order are not applicable. - v) In our opinion and according to the information and explanations given to us, the company has not accepted any deposits during the period under audit.
+Consequently, the directives issued by Reserve Bank of India and the provisions of sections 73 to 76 of the Act and the rules framed thereunder are not applicable. - vi) The maintenance of cost records has been specified by the Central Government under sub-section (1) of section 148 of the Act for the company.
+We have broadly reviewed such records and are of the opinion that prima-facie, the prescribed records have been made and maintained.
+We have not, however, made a detailed examination of the records with a view to determine whether they are accurate or complete. - vii) (a) According to the information and explanations given to us and based on the records of the company examined by us, the company is generally regular in depositing the undisputed statutory dues including income-tax, goods and service tax, duty of customs, cess and any other material statutory dues, as applicable, with the appropriate authorities in India.

+According to the information and explanations given to us, there are no undisputed amounts in respect of the aforesaid statutory dues which in arrears as at March 31, 2023 for a period of more than six months from the date they became payable.